SarfarazAhmed008/Social-Laravel-App/README.md

 Users can only update and delete their own status, they can only like and dislike other posts.

 Technology used:
-Laravel framework, Mysql database, Jquery, Ajax, bootstap, html5, css3
+Laravel framework, Mysql relational database, Jquery, Ajax, Bootstrap, Html5, Css3

 More features will be available soon.